shannonpretorius-cloud/bug-tracking-system/README.md

 ---

 ## 9. Sample Data / Test Cases
 The system is designed to handle multiple tickets with varying attributes such as status and priority.
 At least 10 sample tickets should be used during testing to demonstrate functionality such as filtering, searching, and status updates.

 ---

 ## 10. System Interface

-The system interface consists of a simple dashboard that displays all tickets in a list format.
-Each ticket includes action buttons for editing, deleting, and changing status.
-A search bar and filter dropdown are provided at the top of the interface for easy navigation.
+The system interface consists of a simple dashboard that displays all tickets.
+Each ticket includes action buttons for editing and deleting.

 The interface is designed to be clean, minimal, and user-friendly.
 It allows users to interact with the system efficiently without unnecessary complexity.

-Screenshots of the dashboard view and ticket interaction features should be included to demonstrate functionality.

 ---